 Located at the foot of Mt.
 Emei, Baoguo Temple is the largest temple on the mountain.
 This temple is normally the starting point for tours up the mountain.
 Build during the Ming Dynasty (1368-1644), Baoguo Temple is home to the Mt.
 Emei Buddhist Society.
 The entire temple complex is built in a typical courtyard home style and covers an area of over 10 acres.
 Each courtyard has its own individual style, and the views of Mt.
 Emei change as visitors travel deeper into Baoguo Temple.

 Built during the Eastern Jin Dynasty (317-420), Wannian Temple contains five halls in a tiered style.
 One highlight of this temple is a bronze statue of Puxian riding an elephant which was cast during the Song Dynasty (960-1279).
-The statue which was built in Chengdu is over 7 meters high and weighs over 62 tons and is of supurb craftsmanship.
+The statue which was built in Chengdu is over 7 meters high and weighs over 62 tons and is of superb craftsmanship.
 It is amazing to think how such a large and heavy statue was transported using simple tools and how it was done remains a mystery.
-Outside Wannian temple is a cablecar which can take tourists up to the Golden Summit.
+Outside Wannian temple is a cable car that can take tourists up to the Golden Summit.

 Located mid-way up Mt.
 Emei, the whole area surrounding the pavilion is like an ancient Chinese painting of green hills, and clear blue water.
 There are two bridges located near Qingyin Pavilion which cross the Black Dragon and White Dragon Rivers respectively.
 The water of the Black Dragon River is dark green, and the White Dragon River's water is very clear.
 The two bridges appear like a pair of wings, so they have been called Double Flying Bridges.